GST GST

 The HSN code for catering services is 9963.
 A 5% GST rate (without ITC) applies to catering services provided by restaurants, canteens, or messes under a contractual arrangement.

-What is the GST rate for wedding catering?
+What is the GST rate for renting a wedding venue with and without catering services?

 Does the GST rate for catering services differ from state to state?